Primary Care Expert Series 2026

 Choose both to combine comprehensive review with deeper specialist insight.

 • NP Circle is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
-This activity is designated for 18 ANCC contact hours.

 • Yes.
 All sessions are recorded and available for on-demand learning.